Traditions and crafts: discovering Indian know-how

 © Creative Commons License

 Kantha is a style of embroidery originating from the states of Bengal and Odisha in the eastern part of India.
-This art of Kantha has its origins in Bangladesh and is used to embellish fabrics such as bedspreads and throws made from old and worn fabrics , such as Saris or Dhotis (men's skirts made by draping fabric around the waist).
+This art of Kantha has its origins in Bangladesh and is used to embellish fabrics such as bedspreads and throws made from old and worn fabrics , such as Saris or Dhotis (men's skirts made by draping a cloth around the waist).

 Chikankari, attention to detail